Mastering SwiftData: The Future of Data Persistence in SwiftUI

 }

-π Read Data
+}π Read Data

-, a SwiftData-specific property wrapper that updates UI automatically.
+Fetch data using @Query, a SwiftData-specific property wrapper that updates UI automatically.

 struct UserListView: View {